ashra-f/CIS376_Assignment02/README.md

 ## About The Project

 In this assignment, we will develop a set of REST APIs capable of reading a [JSON file](https://foyzulhassan.github.io/files/favs.json) deployed on a server and returning information by using a collection of simple HTTP requests invoked through Postman.
-We will be using [Node.js](https://nodejs.org/en/) and [Express.js](https://expressjs.com/) to implement the APIs.
+We will be using [Node.js](https://nodejs.org/en/) and [Express.js](https://expressjs.com/) to implement the APIs in VSCode.

 ## Specifications